 The preparation mod takes immersion to the next level.
 It makes meditation much more important by forcing you to meditate whenever you want to spend new skill points, use alchemy, repair items, and more.
 It also prevents you from eating and drinking during combat.

-If you want to make your game more realistic and immersive, this is a great pick.
+If you want to make your game more realistic, this is a great pick.
 You can modify the exact options with an in-game menu.

 These mods alter or improve the gameplay in some way.

 This comprehensive HUD mod makes many improvements to the Witcher 3’s UI.
 Some key features:

 - 3D markers for tracked quests – makes it easier to follow quests without having to open the map constantly